-The 2010 Adopted Budget continues the City's commitment to human services and low-income housing.
+The 2010 Proposed Budget continues the City's commitment to human services and low-income housing.
 Seattle spends more on human services than all other cities in Washington combined.
-The 2010 Adopted Budget continues funding planned in the 2010 Endorsed Budget for programs that provide services directly to people, such as homeless shelters, food banks, child care, and domestic violence prevention.
+The 2010 Proposed Budget continues funding planned in the 2010 Endorsed Budget for programs that provide services directly to people, such as homeless shelters, food banks, child care, and domestic violence prevention.
 The cost-of-living adjustment assumed in the 2010 Endorsed Budget has been eliminated, consistent with the agreement to furlough most City employees.
 The furlough results in an income loss of about 1.83% for employees, compared with no net loss from suspending the adjustment for human services providers.
-The City Council continued funding for three pilot programs that provide intervention services for individuals at risk of incarceration.
-This funding was not in the 2010 Endorsed Budget, pending evaluations of the programs.

-The 2010 Adopted Budget reflects voter approval of the Low-Income Housing Levy renewal on the November ballot, which received nearly a 66% "yes" vote.
+The 2010 Proposed Budget assumes voter approval of the Low-Income Housing Levy renewal on the November ballot.
 Seattle was the first city in the nation to have voter-approved funding dedicated to the creation and preservation of low-income housing.
 The Budget also continues the City's commitments to Housing First and the 10-Year Plan to End Homelessness in King County.

 Mayor Nickels proposed the Seattle Youth Violence Prevention Initiative in early September 2008 and the City Council included funding for it in the 2009 Adopted and 2010 Endorsed Budgets.
 The initiative focuses new and existing resources in three geographic areas: central, southeast, and southwest Seattle.
 A network has been established in each area and service delivery has begun.
-The 2010 Adopted Budget includes the full funding level assumed in the Endorsed Budget and adds General Fund to cover revenues assumed from outside entities that now likely will not be realized.
-Funding for all aspects of the program other than policing is concentrated in the Department of Neighborhoods in the 2010 Adopted Budget, which will then allocate funds to other departments as needed.
+The 2010 Proposed Budget includes the full funding level assumed in the Endorsed Budget (\$4.0 million), and adds General Fund to cover revenues assumed from outside entities that now likely will not be realized.
+Funding for all aspects of the program other than policing is concentrated in the Department of Neighborhoods in the 2010 Proposed Budget, which will then allocate funds to other departments as needed.
 This model, which was pioneered for the Families & Education Levy, promotes greater accountability and allows more flexibility to respond to emerging needs.